 Your understanding of other languages and cultures makes you a more informed citizen and can provide you with a marketable skill.

-Our course work is broad and diverse and supplements any graduate degree well.
-The immediate goal of taking second language course work is to develop the students' proficiency in reading, writing, listening and speaking, as well as culture of a foreign country.
+Your coursework will be broad and diverse and will supplement any graduate degree well.
+The immediate goal of taking second language course work is to develop your proficiency in reading, writing, listening and speaking, as well as culture of a foreign country.

 In an increasingly multicultural world, graduates proficient in a second or third language are sought after by employers in most industries.
 Our grads are at work in education, government, business, social services, healthcare and many other fields.

 VERMILLION, S.D. – Angela Helmer, Ph.D., associate professor of Spanish in the University of South Dakota Department of Modern Languages & Linguistics, along with scholars from across North and South America and Spain, contributed to a book that explores langu...

 Each year the College of Arts & Sciences awards more than $1.2 million in scholarships, awards and prizes to students across its academic departments.